-The Washington Medicaid Integration Partnership, a voluntary managed care pilot was initiated in January 2005 in Snohomish County.55 The pilot was administered by Molina Healthcare of Washington for disabled Medicaid clients 21 years or older by funding medical care, substance use treatment, mental health treatment, and long-term care services together.
+The Washington Medicaid Integration Partnership, a voluntary managed care pilot was initiated in January 2005 in Snohomish County.
+The pilot was administered by Molina Healthcare of Washington for disabled Medicaid clients 21 years or older by funding medical care, substance use treatment, mental health treatment, and long-term care services together.
 While the pilot did not demonstrate cost savings, clients enrolled in the program did show lower mortality rates and inpatient hospital admissions.

-Senate Bill 6312, passed in 2014, directed the Department of Social and Health Services to "integrate funding and oversight for behavioral health (mental health and substance use) treatment services...to better coordinate care for people with co-occurring disorders."56 The effect of this was to move from state-purchased behavioral health through the previous Regional Support Networks and counties to "Behavioral Health Organizations (BHOs) to purchase and administer public mental health and substance use disorder services under managed care."57 BHOs are responsible for delivering short-term mental health treatment in the practice and through Apple Health and managing services for patients who need services not covered by Apple Health and substance abuse services.
-More information on patient benefits can be found here.
+Senate Bill 6312, passed in 2014, directed the Department of Social and Health Services to "integrate funding and oversight for behavioral health (mental health and substance use) treatment services...to better coordinate care for people with co-occurring disorders."
+This change moved state-purchased behavioral health from Regional Support Networks and counties to "Behavioral Health Organizations (BHOs) to purchase and administer public mental health and substance use disorder services under managed care" mainly for those with severe mental illness.
+More information BHOs can be found here and information on patient benefits can be found here.

-By changing the reimbursement structure for mental health and substance use disorder services in the state Medicaid (Apple Health) program, physical and behavioral health needs "will be addressed in one system through an integrated network of providers, offering better coordinated care for patients and more seamless access to the services they need."58 The Health Care Authority piloted this integration starting April 1, 2016 in southwest Washington, Clark and Skamania counties, with Medicaid Managed Care Organizations Molina Healthcare of Washington or County Health Plan of Washington managing all three types of previously siloed care.
-A report on the first 90 days of the program is available here and found:59
+By changing the reimbursement structure for mental health and substance use disorder services in the state Medicaid (Apple Health) program, physical and behavioral health needs "will be addressed in one system through an integrated network of providers, offering better coordinated care for patients and more seamless access to the services they need."
+The Health Care Authority piloted this integration starting April 1, 2016 in southwest Washington, Clark and Skamania counties, with Medicaid Managed Care Organizations Molina Healthcare of Washington or Community Health Plan of Washington managing all three types of previously siloed care.
+A report on the first 90 days of the program is available here and found: